-Training for strength is the most important and effective exercise that you can do, and virtually everyone, from teenagers to the elderly, can and should engage in it regularly.
-It’s important for the gaining and maintenance of muscle mass, one of the most underrated factors in health, which maintains insulin sensitivity, prevents heart disease and cancer, and keeps older people from losing muscle mass (sarcopenia) and descending into frailty and dependence.
+Training for strength is the most important and effective exercise that you can do.
+Virtually everyone, from teenagers to the elderly, can and should engage in it regularly.
+It’s important for the gaining and maintenance of muscle mass, which is one of the most underrated factors in health.
+It maintains insulin sensitivity, prevents heart disease and cancer, and keeps older people from losing muscle mass (sarcopenia) and descending into frailty and dependence.

 But it really pays dividends to know something about the topic of weight training and how to do it.
 Unfortunately, the beginning (and even veteran) weight trainer can get a lot of bad advice, so taking a look at what scientific studies have found about the most effective weight training methods can set the strength trainer on the right path.